SimplyUser7508/Wallet/README.md

 The boilerplate is already prepared to have a popup, an options page, a background page, and a new tab page (which replaces the new tab page of your browser).
 But feel free to customize these.

-## TypeScript

-This boilerplate now supports TypeScript!
-The `Options` Page is implemented using TypeScript.
-Please refer to `src/pages/Options/` for example usages.

 ## Webpack auto-reload and HRM

 To make your workflow much more efficient this boilerplate uses the [webpack server](https://webpack.github.io/docs/webpack-dev-server.html) to development (started with `npm start`) with auto reload feature that reloads the browser automatically every time that you save some file in your editor.